Baikal Mechanical fans are for rooftop installation and can connect with existing ductwork and/or roof curb.

-All Baikal mushroom fans come standard with a manual speed control and a rain proof hood on the side.
-Energy savings and maintenance free operation are some of the benefits you get with a new mushrooms fan from Baikal.
+All Baikal mushroom fans come standard with manual speed control and a rainproof hood on the side.
+Energy savings and maintenance-free operation are some of the benefits you get with a new mushroom fan from Baikal.

 - Lower running costs.

-- Can be installed horizontally, vertically, or at any angle required to mate up with existing ductwork.
+- Can be installed horizontally, vertically, or at any angle required to be compatible with existing ductwork.

-- Multiple exhaust directions are possible and can easily be conﬁgured to meet any customer need or requirement.
+- Multiple exhaust directions are possible and the setup can easily be conﬁgured to meet any customer need or requirement.

 Turn to the experts at Baikal Mechanicals